What is a “codex”, you ask? Good question. In simplest terms, it’s a book.

 A Spanish publisher’s website offers a good description of many types of parchment publications if you wish to know more about this amazing technology that predated the printing press (1450).

 Today the word codex is synonymous with “collections” of materials.
 For example, the Catholic Church’s Codex Iuris Canonicis (Code of Canon Law) is a collection of all the particular laws that govern Catholic life.
+Secular and church law codices are the other ancient documents that have the greatest record of preservation after the scriptures.

-In that same sense, the Codex Sinaiticus is not a unique work written by one author, which is how we generally think of books today.
+In that sense, the Codex Sinaiticus is not a unique work written by one author, which is how we generally think of books today.
 It is a compilation of all the known writings that make up what we now call the Bible.

 The names of those who compiled the Codex Sinaiticus are unknown to history, but it is almost certainly the work of three copyists/scribes (identified by their unique handwriting styles) who took the scattered versions of the biblical books available to them at the time and hand copied them to create one single book.

 The whole manuscript is written in Greek and entirely in capital letters.
 There are no punctuation marks or chapter and paragraph divisions either.
-It would take another eight hundred years for the biblical books to be divided into chapters and a further three hundred for it to be divided into verses.
+It would take another eight hundred years for the bible to be divided into chapters and a further three hundred for it to be divided into verses.

 Production and date